watchbutdonotlearn/Secure-file-transfer/README.md

 To get started, use the instruction sheet (coming soon!).
 It should detail everything from start to finish of how to use the program, including how to send and recieve messages and how to generate password documents.

-## Main author
+## Contact

+If you have any problems or suggestions, please don't hesitate to post them in the "Issues" tab of this repository.

-Send any questions, comments, or complaints to Eric Liu at ericliu637@gmail.com.
+Send any further questions, comments, or complaints to Eric Liu at ericliu637@gmail.com.